Scissortail sergeant: Parental care

 Like some other fish species, male scissortail sergeants are in charge of parental care.
 Males are polygamous and will collect eggs from up to 12 females while females spawn with a male and then abandon their eggs.
-Male parental care is more common than female or biparental care in fish because territorial males are able to guard several clutches of eggs while simultaneously attracting new mates.
+Male parental care is more common than female- or bi-parental care in fish because territorial males are able to guard several clutches of eggs while simultaneously attracting new mates.

 Male scissortail sergeants undergo brood cycling, in which they alternate between a mating phase and a parental phase.
 During the mating phase, males become gold in color and put on displays to attract egg-laying females.
 After two to three days in the mating phase, male scissortail sergeants will lose their gold color and transition into a four- to five-day parental phase.
 During the parental phase, males guard their eggs until they hatch.
 Filial cannibalism occurs during the parental phase.

 Female choice

 In order to select the best quality males and maximize their offspring survival rate, females will pool their eggs with other females into a single male's territory and create a larger brood.
 Studies have shown that pooling to create larger broods serves to not only decrease predatory effects, but also increases paternal investment.
 By increasing brood size, predation rate per individual decreases as a result of dilution effects.
 Also, males with larger broods are less likely to cannibalize their broods.
 It has also been hypothesized that egg pooling is a simple imitation tactic by which females confirm the quality of the male.
 By copying the spawning behavior of other females, females can minimize the search costs of finding a good mate.

 In order to increase the propagation of their offspring, female scissortail sergeant must also actively select for good fathers.
 Female fish utilize multiple strategies in order to select for male parental quality: important factors include mate size, courtship rates, and male cannibalism.
-Some females will monitor a male's parental quality by laying small clutches of “test eggs” in a male's territory.
+Some females will monitor a male's parental quality by laying small clutches of "test eggs" in a male's territory.
 This unusual tactic is a direct way for females to confirm the parenting ability of males who do not yet have any eggs in their brood.
 Females only lay one test clutch and return shortly after laying it.
 Capable males prove their parental quality by defending the brood and not cannibalizing the eggs.
 Test eggs are energetically expensive to create, so this strategy is typically only used by large females at the beginning of the mating phase.